Maternal somatic support after brain death: Difference between brain death and coma

-U.S.A.
-Federal and state laws
+United States federal and state laws

 Several laws have bearing in situations that involve maternal somatic support after brain death.
 The Federal Patient Self-Determination Act (PSDA) requires health care institutions to provide newly admitted adult patients with information regarding advance health care directives.
 The intent of this law is to make patients aware of their rights with regard to end-of-life care.

 State laws have also proven important in cases involving maternal somatic support.
 The Texas Advance Directives Act, also referred to as the Texas Futile Care Law, provides hospitals with discretion over continuing the provision of life support, and voids advance directive wishes for patients who are pregnant.
 This Texas law served as a point of contention in the Death of Marlise Muñoz—a situation in which end-of-life care became entangled with abortion laws and politics.
-Marlise Muñoz was 14 weeks pregnant when this incident occurred, and while an abortion is legal at 14 weeks in Texas, the state's law dictates that a hospital must provide life support for pregnant women.
+Marlise Muñoz was 14 weeks pregnant when this incident occurred, and while an abortion was, at the time, legal at 14 weeks in Texas, the state's law dictates that a hospital must provide life support for pregnant women.
 Absent from the legislation are specifics as to how the law should be applied depending on how far along a woman is in her pregnancy, as well as the definition of terminally ill versus brain dead.
 This Texas law does not specifically detail a hospital's obligation in the case when a pregnant woman is brain dead, thus leading to the long-drawn legal battle that ensued in the weeks following Marlise Muñoz's pulmonary embolism.
 Texas is one of several states that have laws that pertain to pregnant women and advance directives or Do Not Resuscitate (DNR) directives.
 Specifically, 26 states have laws that ignore advance directives when a woman is terminally ill, but pregnant.
 This recent situation involving Marlise Muñoz raised a host of questions related to unborn fetuses, patient and family preferences, and hospital discretion in interpreting state laws that involve advance directives.